Discover more from Fresh Economic Thinking

 Changing the depth of the tub is a bit like rezoning the whole city for higher density.
 It seems intuitively like a good idea, but if the city is nowhere near its bathtub capacity, what mechanism is there for this to affect the rate at which the tub gets filled?

-In Australia, for example, our housing tap drips at a rate that is around 2% of the total stock, and it requires something like 5-7% of the workforce to build at this rate (and more in some cities with high rates of housing construction).
+In Australia, for example, our housing tap drips at a rate that is around 1.5% to 2% of the total stock, and it requires something like 5-7% of the workforce to build at this rate (and more in some cities with high rates of housing construction).

-To have a meaningful effect on the total stock housing, and therefore the price, requires an economically significant long-term construction boom.
+To have a meaningful effect on the total stock housing, and therefore on price, requires an economically significant long-term construction boom.
 For example, increasing the rate of new supply by 50% for a decade—employing more than 7.5% of the total workforce instead of about 5%—will increase the total stock by just 9.8%.
 By any metric, this will have a price effect in the range of 5-15%.
-The point being, the large changes in the rate of supply have small effects on the total stock and these require a large share of economic resources shifted away from current uses and towards housing construction over a long period, particularly in boom cities.
+The point is that large changes in the rate of supply have small effects on the total stock and these require a large share of economic resources shifted away from current uses and towards housing construction over a long period, particularly in boom cities.

 Now, I am totally supportive of a sustained effort to build more housing to provide more options for households.
-But I am against pretending that rezoning means that developers voluntarily, and dramatically, increase the rate that they supply new housing to such a degree that they subsume a substantial portion of the workforce while at the same time reducing the price of the asset that earns them a living.
+But I am against pretending that rezoning means that developers voluntarily, and dramatically, increase the rate they supply new housing to such a degree that they subsume a substantial portion of the workforce while at the same time reducing the price of the asset that earns them a living.

 To change the rate of supply requires changing the dynamic incentives of landowners by making it relatively more costly to delay new housing development.
 This cost to delay means that bringing forward development, even if a lower price must be accepted, becomes viable.
 These types of changes will be labelled as punitive by landowners, but that’s how you know they are effective—it forces them to build housing when they prefer not to.